Audiologist & Speech-Language Pathologist (SLP) Programs

 Audiologists and speech-language pathologists (SLPs) specialize in the medical complexities of communication.
 Audiologists focus on diagnosing, preventing, and treating hearing and balance problems.
-Speech-language pathologists specialize in diagnosing and treating speech, language, and swallowing disorders.
-These are two separate professions, but they’re strongly connected.
+Speech-language pathologists diagnose and treat speech, language, and swallowing disorders.
+Although these are two separate professions, they’re strongly connected.

 When hearing is impacted, often language is, too—and vice versa—meaning audiologists and SLPs collaborate and refer to one another frequently.
 At the undergraduate level, aspiring audiologists and SLPs may even major in the same subject (e.g., speech and hearing sciences).
 The links extend to several stages of an audiologist or SLP’s career, from pooling scientific and academic research to holding the same public policy agendas.